johnfedoruk/bangular/aio/content/guide/webpack.md

 ## Configuring Webpack

-After that brief orientation, you are ready to build your own Webpack configuration for Angular apps.
+After that brief orientation, you are ready to build your own Webpack configuration for Bangular apps.

 Begin by setting up the development environment.

 Create a new project folder.

 <code-example language="sh" class="code-shell">
-  mkdir angular-webpack
+  mkdir bangular-webpack
-  cd    angular-webpack
+  cd    bangular-webpack

 </code-example>